The official IELTS by IDP app is here! Download it today.

 The IELTS Writing and Speaking tests are marked by human experts.
 The Reading and Listening tests are auto-marked

-IELTS vs. PTE - Exam pattern comparison
+Differences between IELTS and PTE - Exam pattern

-For the PTE test, there are four different sections, in which Speaking and Writing sections are combined as one:
+For the PTE test, the Speaking and Writing sections are combined as one: Speaking and Writing (Integrated Section), and there are 2 other sections of Reading and Listening.

 Exam Section